wftutorials/aspnetmvctutorial/README.md

 });
 ```

 This can be modified and edited but for now this is all we need to get started.
-Lets create more routes.
+Lets create some more routes.
 Learn more about routing [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-3.1).

 ## Creating a route via controllers

 Lets create a new route via a controller.
-Head to the Controllers direction and add a new controller.
+Head to the Controllers directory and add a new controller.
 We created one called `DashboardController.cs`.

 ```c#